bklua/MavenWebProject/readme.md

 containers -> tomcat credentials from  `/etc/tomcat9/tomcat-users.xml` ->tomcat9.x remote -> tomcat url

 ## Groovy file ##
-Start with maven template
+Create new pipeline (different from the maven project above) Start with maven template
 Use the Jenkins Snippte Generator to mimic some of the plugins (sonarqube,nexus artifact uploader, deploy to container(for tomcat9))
 For Sonarqube syntax, use [Jenkins Doc](https://www.jenkins.io/doc/pipeline/steps/sonar/)